Here in “Sports City USA”, it’s never too early to start playing team sports. Does your preschooler have what it takes to join a team?

 While the majority of Flag Football offerings (Frisco Football League, YMCA) begin at kindergarten or first grade, there is an instructional league for 4 year olds.

 I9 Sports at Shawnee Sports Complex offers flag football starting at age 4.
 Kids will play 4v4 and will attend a 30 minute practice immediately followed by a 30 minute instructional game.
 The 7 week schedule includes an opening day Jamboree Day.
-Games will take place on Saturdays between 10 am and 5 pm.
+Games will take place on weekends.

 Have fun out there, Frisco families!
 Take lots of pictures (we know you will) and leave us a comment below with your favorite tot sport!